iftechfoundation/ifarchive-static/md/org-overview.md

 (Also: it would be tidier if all those historic game subdirs were zipped up, matching the 2022 convention.
 However, the "don't break URLs" rule has held us back from doing this.)

 In theory, we'd like game descriptions and metadata to be visible on every *top-level* competition page.
-(You shouldn't have to burrow down into `inform` or even `Games` to see that info.)
+(You shouldn't have to burrow down into `competition2000/inform` or `competition2020/Games` to see that info.)
 But the way things are set up, this is awkward (see 97-99).

 We should discuss plans before making any wholesale change to the 2000-2023 `Index` files.